Field Collection for Fusion Projects | XGRIDS Pro Guide

 Scan Segment 1 Through the Overlap Zone

 Complete coverage of the unique area.
 Enter the overlap zone.
 Scan it thoroughly.
-When you reach the planned connection point location, stop walking.
+When you reach the planned control point location, stop walking.

 2

-Place the Device on the Ground at the Connection Point
+Place the Device on the Ground at the Control Point

 The device must be placed stably on the ground, not held in the air.
 Use a level, hard surface.
 This is the same requirement as initialization.
 Note the exact position.
 Note your body orientation relative to the device.